-What Would Happen to Adventist Schools If We All Tithed?
+What Would Happen to Adventist Schools if We All Tithed?

-Six years ago I was asked to give a parenting seminar to young parents in our church in Massachusetts.
+Six years ago, I was asked to give a parenting seminar to young parents in our church in Massachusetts.
 I started looking for information in published psychological literature, in library books, and the internet.
 I could not find information that I could use and have assurance that I had helped my audience.
-Two weeks before the seminar I thought to myself, “How about the Spirit of Prophecy books like Adventist Home and Child Guidance?”
+Two weeks before the seminar, I thought to myself, “How about the Spirit of Prophecy books like Adventist Home and Child Guidance?”
 I started reading these two books again.
 All I needed was there.
 After presenting some selected quotations from these books, every parent wanted them.
-Thankfully I had brought copies for them.
+Thankfully, I had brought copies for them.

-Seventh-day Adventists are blessed with the inspired messages of the Spirit of Prophecy by Ellen G. White, but we probably don’t value them enough.
-We have a powerful education and health message that was given to us to change our community.
+Seventh-day Adventists are blessed with the inspired messages of the Spirit of Prophecy by Ellen G. White, but we probably do not value them enough.
+We have powerful education and health messages given to us to change our community.
 Answers to problems the world is struggling with are in these inspired books, which, of course, lead us back to the Word of God.

 Many teachers and school administrators, especially in public schools, believe that the problems they face in their careers can be addressed if children are taught moral values at home that are stated in Adventist Home.